distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## Outcome-conditional impact futures

-The basic instruments are impact futures conditional on each outcome.
+Outcome-conditional impact futures are what is described above except using outcome-dependent collateral.
 Each uses the same outcome-claim type as collateral and settlement numeraire as the corresponding conditional asset market.
-If the market resolves to that outcome, a long earns `impact_TWAP - entry_price` and a short earns the inverse.
-Under the other outcome, the collateral claim and both impact positions pay zero.
+If the market resolves to that outcome, they settle to `impact_TWAP`.
+Under the other outcome, the collateral claim and any impact positions pay zero.

 A single conditional leg suits exposure concentrated in one outcome.
 For example, a treasury that wants protection against a fall in the A-minus-B spread specifically under outcome A can short the outcome-A conditional impact future.
 The position gains as the spread falls and pays only under outcome A. An absolute-dollar spread naturally matches a hedge for a fixed quantity of the asset.